pulpbill/Kubernetes/README.md

 helm init --service-account tiller
 ```

-Optional, run this and should Tiller's pod running at kube-system namespace:
+Optional, run this and you should see Tiller's pod running at kube-system namespace:
 ```
-kubectl get pods --namespace kube-system
+kubectl get pods --namespace kube-system | grep tiller
 ```

 Bonus track, set up tiller account at once, use it carefully: